AmartyaDeb/Nimbus_Project_Amartya_Deb_Project_70/README.md

 4. Saving and Loading Data

-The program automatically saves student data to a file (student_data.dat) when you exit.
+The program automatically saves student data to a file (student_data.dat) when we exit.

-On startup, it loads any previously saved data so you don’t lose your progress.
+On startup, it loads any previously saved data so we don’t lose your progress.

 Conclusion